arghyadebroy/arghyadebroy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Space of Quantum-Astro-Chemie"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Welcome to My Space of Quantum-Astro-Chemie
+# Welcome to My Space of Quantum-Astro-Chemie

 **The Nexus of Quantum Chemistry and Molecular Astrophysics/Astrochemistry**